 Founded in 1836, Augusta Township received its name from Judson Durkee who petitioned the government to split a potion of land from Ypsilanti Township.
 Durkee was part of a similar petition in 1829 to begin a mail route from Detroit to Tecumseh.
 The original name for the township was Augusta Center, after Mr. Durkee’s former home in Augusta, New York.
 Early Augusta residents numbered around 559 and had a number of livestock including cattle, hogs, sheep and horses.

 Aaron Childs hosted the first township meeting at his home and, together with a number of other residents, the first township board was established.
-This first township board included the following residents:

 Justice of the Peace

 The first post office was established around 1832 at Paint Creek, otherwise known by the native Indians as Wejinigan-sibi.
 The mail stage, which passed between Monroe and Ypsilanti, delivered packets at odd intervals to the first postmaster David Hardy.
 Mr. Hardy carried the mail in his hat, and upon crossing paths with the various individuals in the community, he would hand them their mail.
 Later, when John Schaffer became postmaster, the mail was delivered to his home, where he kept his office.
 When Frank Whittaker built a store, the post office was established therein.
 The building also housed a hotel and a dance hall on the second floor.
 Residents began calling the settlement at Willis road and Paint Creek Whittaker Corners.